-The total quantity of dioxins directed to landfills and other types of depots in Denmark is estimated at 38 - 420 g I-TEQ/year.
-Again municipal waste incineration stands out as the dominant source.
-However, neither residues from coal combustion, biomass combustion nor fires should be overlooked.
-The significant quantities of dioxins ending on landfills naturally call for more knowledge of what is actually happening to dioxins on landfills.
+The total quantity of dioxins directed to landfills and other types of depots in Denmark is estimated at $5-126\,\mathrm{g}$ I-TEQ/year.
+Municipal waste incineration is no longer the dominant source because the flue gas treatment residues are exported.
+The major sources are dioxin residues in PCP-treated wood and residues from coal combustion however neither residues from steel and aluminium reclamation, biomass combustion nor fires should be overlooked.
+The significant quantities of dioxins ending on landfills naturally call for more knowledge of what is actually happening to dioxins within landfills.